scaars10/scaars10.github.io/posts/cursor-pagination.md

 ### Mechanism

-Cursor-based pagination relies on a cursor—a pointer to a specific document—to navigate through a collection.
+Cursor-based pagination relies on a cursor (a pointer to a specific document) to navigate through a collection.
 Instead of skipping documents, it fetches documents **after** the cursor.

 Cursors are typically implemented using a unique and monotonic field such as: